atadnzkpln/human-llm-comparison/README.md

 # human-llm-comparison
-This repository includes the game engine code and analysis files for the project FMG-19516.
+This repository includes the code for the two games and analysis files for the project FMG-19516.